openharmony/docs/en/application-dev/application-models/hop-cross-device-migration.md

 #### File Migration

-A file, such as an image or document, must be converted to the [commonType.Asset] (../reference/apis-arkdata/js-apis-data-commonType.md#asset) type before being encapsulated into a distributed data objects for migration.
+A file, such as an image or document, must be converted to the [commonType.Asset](../reference/apis-arkdata/js-apis-data-commonType.md#asset) type before being encapsulated into a distributed data objects for migration.
 The migration implementation is similar to that of a common distributed data object.
 The following describes only the differences.

 On the source device, save the file asset to migrate to a distributed [data object](../reference/apis-arkdata/js-apis-data-distributedobject.md#dataobject).